 While it is possible to practice dentistry without digital and computer technology, it is becoming the standard of practice.
 According to a study in the Journal of the American Dental Association, 74 percent of solo practitioners and 79 percent of group practitioners used a computer at chairside, and 15 percent managed all patient information on a computer.

-In 2008, the National Network for Oral Health Access (NNOHA) published Guide to the Future: Using HIT to Improve Oral Health Access and Outcomes, a white paper on the use of health information technology (HIT) in dental clinics.
-NNOHA has other HIT resources available on its website.
+In 2008, the National Network for Oral Health Access (NNOHA) published Guide to the Future: Using HIT to Improve Oral Health Access and Outcomes, a white paper on the use of health information technology (HIT) in dental clinics, available on its website.